TubmanProject/data_scraper/readme.md

 ## License

 ## TODO
-* Fine tune exception handling
+* Fine tune exception and error handling
 * Abstract out defendants as a separate model
 * Convert to Python > 3.5 and use asyncio